 This memo addresses proposed text amendments to Section 8.03 - Accessory Buildings, Structures, and Uses - pertaining to the regulation of small gazebos, pergolas and utility structures (e.g. exterior air conditioner units).
-Proposed amendments are for discussion purposes only; a future public hearing will be required prior to voting on zoning text amendments.
+The Planning Commission recommended approval of the proposed text amendment at their September 17th, 2024 meeting.